manwar/docker-guide/README.md

         depends_on:
           - "mongodb"

-Open the `Mongo Express` application in the brower: `http://localhost:8081`.
+Open the `Mongo Express` application in the browser: `http://localhost:8081`.

 Then create a database `my-db` and inside the database, create a collection `my-collection`.